louislam/vestacp-crossover-adminlte/README.md

 ## !!!Warning!!!

 Still work in progress, do not try it on any production server.
-Currently it is INCOMPLETE theme.
+Currently it is a INCOMPLETE theme.

 ## Progress